Mothballed Ghana gold mine reveals risk of reliance on minerals

 Working in gangs, they have reached 2,100 feet in depth and use explosives to try and breach the thick concrete bulwarks erected by the company to prevent access to elevator shafts that lead straight down to the richest seams, company officials said.

-Obuasi's aging labyrinth of tunnels makes access to the remaining 9.5 million ounces of reserves uneconomic.
+Obuasi's ageing labyrinth of tunnels makes access to the remaining 9.5 million ounces of reserves uneconomic.

 AngloGold is building a tunnel to allow trucks to drive from the surface to the deepest point but the illegal mining has halted the project and also deters potential investors.